LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/typescript/compiling-typescript.rst

     console.log(message);

-Return to the terminal in the directory that houses your new file and compile your TypeScript with the following command
+In the terminal, navigate into the directory that houses your ``hello_world.ts`` file.
+Compile the code with the following command:

 .. sourcecode:: bash

+   $ cd Desktop/
+   $ ls
+   hello_world.ts
    $ tsc hello_world.ts
+   $ ls
+   hello_world.js hello_world.ts

 If your TypeScript file is free of syntax errors, you won't see a response from the terminal directly.
 However, you should see that you now have a newly generated file